 It’s not relaxing to avoid blame, it’s exhausting to always having to shift blame.
 And it’s a very weak way to approach life.

 How Baseline Personality Affects Feedback

-Our baseline personality also heavily affect how we receive feedback.
+Our baseline personality also heavily affects how we receive feedback.

 1. Baseline Behavior